Top 25 Fall Fruits Plus Their Benefits and Recipes

 Farmers markets are in full swing throughout the fall, making it easy to eat seasonally, as well as to pick up autumn decorations like pumpkins, mums and gourds.
 You might already know which fall vegetables are most abundant once the weather gets cold, but what fall fruits are in season in the autumn?

 If you’re a fan of spiced apple cider, you won’t find it surprising that apples peak this time of year.
-Other fall fruits to pick up include pumpkins (technically fruits!), pears, cranberries, kumquats, pomegranates and grapes.
+Other fall fruits to pick up include pumpkins (technically fruits!), pears, cranberries, kumquats, pomegranates, grapes and more.

 Fruits vs. vegetables, which are better?
 The truth is both provide many essential nutrients, such as antioxidants, electrolytes and fiber, making them important parts of balanced diets.